hitchdev/hitchrunpy/README.rst

 --------

 * Pretty stack traces when your code snippets fail.
-* Interact directly with the process that your python code runs with.
+* Interact with your code via a virtual terminal - send key strokes, wait for messages to appear on screen.
+* Generate profiling data from your code.